vespa-engine/sample-apps/README.md

 ### Extractive Question Answering
 The [dense-passage-retrieval-with-ann](dense-passage-retrieval-with-ann/) application
-demonstrates end to end question answering using Facebook's DPR (Dense passage Retriever) for Extractive Question Answering.
-Extractive question answering, extracts the answer from the evidence passage(s).
+demonstrates end-to-end question answering using Facebook's DPR (Dense passage Retriever) model.

-This sample app uses Vespa's approximate nearest neighbor search to efficiently retrieve text passages from a Wikipedia-based collection of 21M passages.
-A BERT-based reader component reads the top-ranking passages and produces the textual answer to the question.
+The extractive answering part extracts an answer from the evidence passage(s).

 See also [Efficient Open Domain Question Answering with Vespa](https://blog.vespa.ai/efficient-open-domain-question-answering-on-vespa/) and [Scaling Question Answering with Vespa](https://blog.vespa.ai/from-research-to-production-scaling-a-state-of-the-art-machine-learning-system/).

-### Search as you type and search suggestions
+### Search as you type and query suggestions
-The [incremental-search](incremental-search/) application demonstrates search-as-you-type where for each keystroke of the user, retrieves matching documents.
+The [incremental-search](incremental-search/) application demonstrates search-as-you-type functionality, where for each keystroke of the user, it retrieves matching documents.
 It also demonstrates search suggestions (query auto-completion).

 ### Vespa as ML inference server (model-inference)